-In this recipe, chopped hotdogs and chopped onions are baked in a pan of cornbread.
+Corn Dog Wedges, a twist on the classic corn dog, contains chopped hotdogs and franks onions baked in a pan of cornbread.

 Tastes like a corn dog (minus the stick).

-I drizzle mustard and ketchup on top.
-Extra good!
+For extra flavor, drizzle mustard and ketchup over the top.

 Fun Corn Dog Facts